surajshardade/FPE-Format-Preserving-Algorithm-Doc/README.md

 # FPE-Format-Preserving-Algorithm-Doc
-FPE docs alomg with supportive code and calculation of test vectors
+FPE docs along with supportive code and calculation of test vectors